Updated July 2018

 - Parents looking for the highest weight limits on both seats

 6. 2018 UPPAbaby Vista – Top Luxury Pick

 - Price as Single: MSRP $899+; Doubles Kit: $189

 - Stroller Weight: 26.6 lbs (single) and 32.6 lbs (double)

 - Weight Limits: 50 lbs for primary seat and 35 lbs for the second seat

-Like the City Select, to convert the VISTA to a double, you add a “Rumble Seat” to the front of the stroller.
+Like the City Select, to convert the Vista to a double, you add a “Rumble Seat” to the front of the stroller.
 This is nice for tall parents with longer strides, because it doesn’t impede your stride.
-For an older child (or a 3rd kid!), you can also get the UPPAbaby Piggyback Ride-Along Board ($99).
-The rumble seat holds up to 35 lbs, can face forward or backward, and can now recline.
-The VISTA can take two infant car seats (it’s compatible with the UPPAbaby Mesa without any adapter, and works with some other car seats with an adapter) and two bassinets as well.
+For an older child (or a 3rd kid!), you can also get the UPPAbaby Piggyback Ride-Along Board ($119).
+The rumble seat holds up to 35 lbs, can face forward or backward, and can recline.
+The Vista can take two infant car seats (it’s compatible with the UPPAbaby Mesa without any adapter, and works with some other car seats with an adapter) and two bassinets as well.
 See all the configurations here:

 Speaking of which…listen up: the VISTA comes with an AMAZING bassinet (yes, whether you want it or not).
 It’s an industry favorite, and you can use it anywhere and everywhere, including overnight sleeping.
 It also has a removable, breathable mattress pad with a vented base and mattress for breathability.
 It even has its own sun canopy!